 Fortunately, on the local level, most businesses aren’t willing to invest in design.
 That means there’s a strategic advantage if you do.

-The other big factor that most local businesses ignore is UX.
+The other significant factor that most local businesses ignore is UX.

-Pages targeting transactional queries should be built for conversions (goal completions).
-That means forms should be above the fold and CTAs should be prominent.
+You should build pages with transactional intent for conversions (goal completions).
+That means forms should be above the fold, and CTAs should be prominent.

 Thirdly, most local businesses aren’t willing to invest time or money into video production, graphic design, or quality photography.